View over Lake Thun from Thun Castle

 9. Mountain visits

 Niederhorn is one of many great vantage points around Lake Thun.
+Mt.
+Niesen is the pyramid-shaped mountain on the opposite side of the lake.

 Surrounded by mountains as it is, Lake Thun provides visitors with the chance to immerse themselves in crisp alpine air whilst enjoying spectacular views.